Purpose of assessment

 The Final FRCR (Part B) assessment examines candidates on all aspects of clinical radiology against the Specialty Training Curriculum for Clinical Radiology.
 The Final FRCR Examination Purpose of Assessment statement details the examination's purpose, the required level of candidate training and the application of results.
 It is hoped that the statement will assist candidates, and those involved in their training, in understanding the scope of the FRCR examination and with relating the examination to other in-training assessments.

-Candidates who have passed all six modules of the Final FRCR (Part A) examination are permitted to enter the Part B examination once three years of clinical radiology training have been completed.
+Candidates who have passed the Final FRCR (Part A) examination, are permitted to enter the Part B examination once 34 months of clinical radiology training have been completed.
 Candidates who are undergoing formal specialist training in the UK are guaranteed a place at the Final FRCR (Part B) examination; overseas trained candidates will be offered places not taken by UK trainees following the application closing date.

 How to apply

 Applicants who have trained outside the UK should read the overseas application process and submit an application for the examination when advised in the dates and fees document.
-Non-UK candidates must not apply online.
+They MUST NOT apply online.

 Generic examiners' reports are available as a guide to candidates and trainers preparing for future sittings of the examination.